Giving Ada a Chance

 Not the Camel You Expected #

-A common pejorative refrain directed at Ada by its many detractors is that it is a language "designed by committee", or even worse, a language "designed by committee for the military"2.
-The implication of which being that this would preclude it from having any kind of real-world practicality.
-I contend that it is better to design a language to fit an existing problem domain than to pick your weapon of choice and set out in search of new problem domains to apply it to3.
-I will spare readers a detailed retelling of Ada's conception within the Department of Defense's 'High Order Language Working Group', save to say that the Ada programming language was born of the need for single, unified higher-level language suitable for use in the multitude of real-time embedded systems developed by the DoD4.
-In the wise words of the working-group's chair, Colonel William A. Whitaker: "It was concluded that no existing language could be adopted as a single common high order language for the DoD, but that a single language meeting essentially all the requirements was both feasible and desirable.".
+A common criticism of Ada is that it's a language 'designed by committee', or even worse, a language 'designed by committee for the military'2.
+The implication being that this would preclude it from having any kind of real-world practicality3.
+I'll spare readers a detailed retelling of Ada's conception within the Department of Defense's 'High Order Language Working Group' (HOLWG), save to say that Ada was born of the need for single, unified higher-level language suitable for use in the multitude of real-time embedded systems developed by the DoD4.
+In the wise words of the working-group's chair, Colonel William A. Whitaker: 'It was concluded that no existing language could be adopted as a single common high order language for the DoD, but that a single language meeting essentially all the requirements was both feasible and desirable'.
 If such a thing was indeed feasible, the DoD's deep pockets would help it bring it into existence.
-Ironically, given its status as the de-facto standard language of modern embedded-system development, the C language was considered unsuitable for this purpose: "When Bell Labs were invited to evaluate C against the DoD requirements, they said that there was no chance of C meeting the requirements of readability, safety, etc." (Whitaker, 1993).
-In what would prove a controversial decision, the DoD would go so far as to mandate the use of Ada for all in-house software engineering.
+Bell Labs were invited to evaluate the C programming language against the DoD requirements, however (In the words of the HOLWG) '...they said that there was no chance of C meeting the requirements of readability, safety, etc.' (Whitaker, 1993).

 So What Makes It Special? #